The Strad spotlights the string players who performed at HM Queen Elizabeth II’s Coronation 70 years ago

 Photo: Library and Archives Canada

 The following is taken from the pages of The Strad June 1953 issue.
-Below a brief contents, which promises articles on viola da gambas, violinist Charles de Beriot, the legato stroke and an article entitled ‘A clearer view of the viola’, among others, is a brief editorial summary of the string players featured at Her Majesty Queen Elizabeth’s Coronation.
+Under a brief contents, which promises articles on viola da gambas, violinist Charles de Beriot, the legato stroke and an article entitled ‘A clearer view of the viola’, among others, is a brief editorial summary of the string players featured at Her Majesty Queen Elizabeth’s Coronation.

 Sixty players selected from the leading orchestras of the country will play at Westminster Abbey for the Coronation on June 2.